Skip to Content

 When it comes to the type of paint to use, you have a lot of options.
 Renovators tend to turn to anything from alkyd to latex to enamel bases for their paints.
 It’s best to consider where you’re using the paint too.
 For instance, enamel-based paints are often recommended for outdoor uses while other options may not hold up as well.

 As for the finish on the paint, you have almost as many options here as between types of paint.
-Whether you prefer a glossy, low-gloss, or matte finish on your mahogany wood furniture, practically any finish will take to it.
+Whether you prefer a glossy, low-gloss, or matte finish on your furnishing, practically any finish will take to it.

 Refinishing Mahogany Furniture